tbrlpld/100-days-of-code/log.md

 Same goes for the service definition that makes sure the app is automatically started with the sever.
 Once the repo is on the server, you just link to the config/definition file.

-Maybe combining this with git hooks and pushing directly to the webserver could be an awesome addition.
+Maybe combining this with git hooks and pushing directly to the web server could be an awesome addition.

-I already deleted the Droplet where I was hosting the exmaple app.
+I already deleted the Droplet where I was hosting the example app.
 Tomorrow I want to start setting up the database server.
-This is going to be the first time I will have a production ready database available. :) The next thing I will need is an app that makes use of it ^^
+This is going to be the first time I will have a production ready database available.
+:) The next thing I will need is an app that makes use of it ^^

 ## Day 92: January 18, 2020, Saturday